lizmat/Memoize/README.md

 There's an `unmemoize` function that you can import if you want to.
 Why would you want to?
 Here's an example: Suppose you have your cache tied to a DBM file, and you want to make sure that the cache is written out to disk if someone interrupts the program.
 If the program exits normally, this will happen anyway, but if someone types control-C or something then the program will terminate immediately without synchronizing the database.
 So what you can do instead is

-    signal(SIGINT).tap: { unmemoize 'function'; exit }
+    signal(SIGINT).tap: { unmemoize &function; exit }

-`unmemoize` accepts a reference to, or the name of a previously memoized function, and undoes whatever it did to provide the memoized version in the first place, including making the name refer to the unmemoized version if appropriate.
+`unmemoize` accepts the `Callable` object, or the name of a previously memoized function, and undoes whatever it did to provide the memoized version in the first place, including making the name refer to the unmemoized version if appropriate.
 It returns a reference to the unmemoized version of the function.

 If you ask it to unmemoize a function that was never memoized, it will throw an exception.